VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-shipping-method-type.md

 # OrderShippingMethodType ==~object~==

-The `OrderShippingMethodType` represents a shipping method available for orders.
+This type represents a shipping method available for orders.

 | Field                   | Description                                                    |
 |-------------------------|----------------------------------------------------------------|